 Step 1.
 Find a broker

 As one of the most popular cryptocurrencies, Ether is available to trade at all the crypto-friendly brokers.
-Plus500 and eToro are two of the most popular crypto trading platforms but it’s worth checking our listings to track down a broker that suits your needs.
+Plus500 and eToro are two of the most popular ETH trading platforms but it’s worth checking our listings to track down a broker that suits your needs.

 Step 2.
 Deposit money